oracle/solaris-userland/components/bind/README.md

 where you have re-created the build machines directory structure and copied "build" and the source directory over.

+Note that these test will not run when executed by root.

 For example

 1. Create tar ball of build and source directory.